-Librarians are available to teach research sessions customized for your students and course(s) during or outside of class hours.
-Schedule an appointment with a Librarian and let us know when you would like us to speak with your students.
+Librarians are available to teach research sessions customized for your students and course(s), during or outside of class hours.
+Schedule an appointment with a librarian and let us know when you'd like us to speak with your students.

 Assigning a research project for your students?
 Request a Research Guide tailored to an assignment or subject area.

-You can request that the library order ebooks for your course, or that some chapters of print books be scanned for your course’s students.
+You can request that the library order books for your course.
 See the Course Readings page for more information.